 In Prophet Noah's time, God had given numerous opportunities for people to turn around from sin but people continued to refuse, God decided to bring justice through a flood that would kill all living things on earth.

 But at the same time, God provided a way out.

 Noah was not perfect.
 He was also a sinful man like everyone else.
 But he chose to respond to God by obeying.

 So God commanded Noah to build an ark.
 Noah followed and obeyed.
 But the task seemed impossible!
 That's why God gave very detailed instructions.
 There was no way Noah could have worked it out himself.
 Only God knew what the future held.

-While stuck in the ark, Noah's family had no idea how long the flood would last.
+While stuck in the ark, Noah's family also had no idea how long the flood would last.
 They could only trust God.
 There was no other choice.
 Both judgement and salvation were to be executed by God, not by man.

 All people who did not enter God's ark perished.
 But those who chose to follow God's plan of salvation were saved.